pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 > **Note:**
 >
-> If you have connected your Data App to GitHub with **Auto Sync & Deployment** enabled, any Data App changes you made in GitHub will be deployed in TiDB Cloud automatically.
+> If you have connected your Data App to GitHub with **Auto Sync & Deployment** enabled, any Data App changes you made in GitHub will be deployed in TiDB Cloud Data Service automatically.
 For more information, see [Deploy automatically with GitHub](/tidb-cloud/data-service-manage-github-connection.md).

 To deploy an endpoint, perform the following steps: